Chi Van Dang: Career

 In 1987, Dang returned to Johns Hopkins where he took a faculty position.
 He was Director of the Division of Hematology at Johns Hopkins Hospital from 1993-2003.
-He also served as Johns Hopkins Family Professor in Oncology Research.
+He also was Johns Hopkins Family Professor in Oncology Research.
 As of 2002, he became Vice Dean for Research, and Director of the Johns Hopkins Institute for Cell Engineering.

 From 2002 to 2003, Dang was the President of the American Society for Clinical Investigation.
 In his 2003 presidential address, he remarked, "I wish to remind all of us of the power of healing.
 Be it in the laboratory, at the cageside, bedside or computerside, we, as physicians, all have the ability to heal."

 As of September 1, 2011, Dang became the John H. Glick Professor of Medicine and the Director of the Abramson Cancer Center at the University of Pennsylvania.

 As of July 1, 2017, Dang became the Scientific Director of the Ludwig Institute for Cancer Research, with the responsibility of overseeing the Institute's scientific strategy for studying the prevention, diagnosis, and treatment of cancer.
 The Ludwig Institute has branches in the United States, Switzerland, and the United Kingdom.

 He was also appointed a professor at the Wistar Institute on the campus of the University of Pennsylvania, which hosts the Ludwig Laboratory during his tenure as The Ludwig Institute's Scientific Director.

 In 2018, Dang became Editor-in-Chief of Cancer Research, a peer-reviewed scientific journal published by the American Association for Cancer Research.
 He published his first editorial in January.